kjbautista/gelinsight/README.md

 # GelInsight
 GelInsight is a MATLAB-based open-source software.
 It exctracts base-pair  It was designed for large-sample DNA fragmentation quality control in gel electrophoresis images.

-The software extracts the following information from input gel-electrophoresis images:
+The software extracts the following information from input gel-electrophoresis images of DNA samples:
   - base-pair size distribution
   - peak base-pair size and relative base-pair area percentage
   - percentage of fragments within a target base-pair range